ncor/context-resolver/README.md

 -   `opts?`: Configuration:
     -   `dependencies?`: A list of dependency providers.
     -   `resolver?`: A function that creates an instance.
-    -   `defaultCacheKey?`: A default cache key.
-When this string is set, a first instance will be stored under that key, and all future resolutions will return that entity unless a different key is intentionally specified.
+    -   `isTransient?`: If `true`, each new resolution will create a new instance, otherwise the instance will be created once and will be returned on each resolution.
+Default is `false`.

 #### Description